BDC Hamburger Icon

 Biometrics are any physical or behavioral human characteristics completely unique to an individual.
 These traits include fingerprints, voices and facial patterns — the basis for the facial recognition technology law enforcement agencies are increasingly adopting.
 In recent years, biometrics have been used beyond the corporate world.

-Biometrics are popping up everywhere; the industry is gaining ground as consumers opt for the convenience of using the most natural authenticator available: themselves.
-Nowadays, consumers can use their fingerprints or face scans to verify their identity, make payments, confirm purchases, and increase security.
+Biometrics are popping up everywhere; the industry is gaining ground as consumers opt for the convenience of using the most natural authenticator available: Themselves.
+Nowadays, consumers can use their fingerprints or face scans to verify their identity, make payments, confirm purchases and increase business security.
 Biometrics can also serve as a way to unlock your passwords for applications and other important information.

 However, biometrics in business are useful for more than security.
 They also have applications for employee time tracking, marketing and wage theft prevention.